speterlin/speterlin-stocks/README.md

 A Python package for a suite of quant-trading opportunities in stocks with API integration: Alpaca brokerage for storing USD assets and margin trading (2x) on exchanges NYSE & NASDAQ, Financial Modeling Prep (FMP) & Google Trends & Yahoo Finance & Google Finance & ExchangeRate & MarketBeat & CrunchBase for data collection, OpenAI & Google Gemini-Pro for AI analysis.

-Please see [quant-trading](https://github.com/speterlin/quant-trading) for implementation.
+Please see [quant-trading](https://github.com/speterlin/quant-trading) for writing scripts .
 Make sure to install package like this (with python>=3.12 and latest pip) in your environment or (recommended) virtual environment:
 ```python
 pip install speterlin-stocks
 ```